Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

-where $\spectralNatural_X$ is a random probability measure on $\R$, we say that $\spectralNatural_X$ is the \emph{spectral measure} of $X$.
-Clearly, for classical random matrices the above definition coincides with the usual definition of the spectral measure \eqref{eq:definition-spectral-measure}.
-In general the existence and the uniqueness of the spectral measure are not obvious.
+Clearly, for classical random matrices the above definition coincides with the usual definition of the spectral measure \eqref{eq:definition-spectral-measure} under assumption that the joint distribution of traces (this time viewed as a probability measure) is uniquely determined by its moments.
+In the general non-commutative case the existence and the uniqueness of the spectral measure are not obvious.